PISTIS-Solutions/ansible-tech-challenge/README.md

 Feel free to reach out for any assistance or troubleshooting during the execution of the Ansible project.

 ---
-This documentation provides a comprehensive guide for executing the Ansible project.
+This documentation provides a guide for executing the Ansible project.
 Adjustments can be made based on specific project requirements and environment configurations.